PhilippMundhenk/BrotherScannerDocker/README.md

 Of course this requires SSH access to the host.
 If this is not available, consider the FTPS option.

+## OCR
+This image is prepare to utilize an OCR service, such as [my TesseractOCRMicroservice](https://github.com/PhilippMundhenk/TesseractOCRMicroservice).
+This uploads, waits for OCR to complete and downloads the file again.
+The resulting PDF file is saved in the /scans directory, wiht the appendix "-ocr" in the filename.
+To use this option, set the followin variables to your values:
+- OCR_SERVER=192.168.1.101
+- OCR_PORT=8080
+- OCR_PATH=ocr.php

+This will call the OCR service at https://192.168.1.101:8080/ocr.php.

 ## Supported Models
 You can retrieve the supported models by the helper script listModels.sh